“Ask the Grandfathers to help you,” said Old Hands with a crooked smile.

 FLY Overview: Vancouver National Airport (YVR) to Terrace Airport (YXT) (about an hour and a half flight) to Kitimat Village (35-minute drive by shuttle arranged by Maple Leaf adventures.
 There is a $30.00 fee.)

-Travelers should fly into Vancouver and expect to stay overnight in order to catch the turboprop plane the next morning for Terrace B.C. where you’ll catch the shuttle to Kitimat Village.
+Travelers should fly into Vancouver and expect to stay overnight to catch the turboprop plane the next morning for Terrace B.C. where you’ll catch the shuttle to Kitimat Village.
 (For the greatest convenience, stay at the Fairmont Vancouver Airport located within the terminal.
 It’s lovely. )

 Check out this great post on the perfect one, two, and three – day Vancouver itineraries.